Symbol Preference Aware Generative Models for Recovering Variable Names from Stripped Binary: Method

+Names in calling contexts can help the model understand the semantics of the function.
+Intuitively, names from the caller functions may provide hints about the higher-level purpose of the function, and names from the callee functions may provide details about the primitive functionalities of the analyzed function.

+We first discuss the context propagation algorithm that gathers names following the program call graph, and then discuss how we use it to construct the dataset with additional contextual information.
+Note that the algorithm is used to construct the contextual dataset during the training time and to propagate and update model query inputs during the inference time.

+The context propagation algorithm takes as input the call graph of a program and the predictions for individual functions and propagates the predicted names along the call graph.
+Intuitively, the propagation algorithm gathers information from both the caller functions and the callee functions of an analyzed function $f$.
+For the caller functions, the algorithm identifies the callsites, i.e., the call expressions that call $f$.
+It then renames the placeholder names in the corresponding call expressions with the names predicted from the local context of the caller function, and appends the renamed call expressions to the query of $f$.
+Similarly, the algorithm renames the signature of the callee functions of $f$ and appends them to the query of $f$.

+Given a function $f$, we formally define the context propagation rules as follows: where $b$ and $n$ are the binary program that the function $f$ belongs to and the corresponding name map.
+The name map contains the ground-truth names when constructing the training dataset and the predicted names when propagating names during inference.
+The utility function $\textbf{rename}(x, y)$ renames all $id$s in $x$ according to the name map $y$.

 Given a data sample containing a decompiled function $f$, Equation~\ref{eqt:prop-caller} depicts the rule to propagate names from its caller.
-Specifically, $(clr, f)\in b.\textbf{\textit{cg}}$ describes the constraint that $clr$ is a caller of $f$; $vid$ denotes any identifiers whose names are in $clr$'s predicted name map.
-Similarly, Equation~\ref{eqt:prop-callee} depicts the rule to propagate names from the callee of $f$.
-Note that \toolname uses the names predicted by the model, instead of the groundtruth names, from the callers and callees.
-The rationale is that names predicted by the fine-tuned model are closer to those used in the inference stage where \toolname first predicts names based on individual functions and then propagates the predicted names to other functions.
-We show a concrete example on how \toolname augments a training data sample in Appendix\ref{appdx:aug-example}.
+Specifically, $(clr, f)\in b.\textbf{\textit{cg}}$ describes the constraint that $clr$ is a caller of $f$, and $f.\fieldemph{fid}(a)$ refers to a call expression in the body of $clr$ that calls $f$; $f.\fieldemph{fid}$ denotes the placeholder name of $f$ and $a$ denotes the argument list.
+The propagation algorithm uses names in $n[clr.\fieldemph{fid}]$ to rename the placeholder names in the call expression, and then adds it to the context of $f$.
+Similarly, Equation~\ref{eqt:prop-callee} depicts the rule to propagate context from the callee of $f$.
+As defined in Fig.~\ref{fig:defs}, $r$ denotes the parameter list of $cle$, and $cle.\fieldemph{fid}$ refers to the placeholder name of $cle$.
+Therefore, $cle.\fieldemph{fid}(r)$ denotes the signature of the callee function $cle$.
+The algorithm renames the placeholder names in the signature of the callee function and adds it to the context of $f$.
+Fig.~\ref{fig:ex-prop} shows a concrete example.

-An alternative design is to include caller and callee code bodies into the query.
-However, we find this incurs a substantially higher cost due to the much larger number of tokens entailed and is unnecessary because the set of variable names in callers and callees provide sufficient contextual information (see our results in Section~\ref{sec:eval:compare-baseline}).